-Based upon worldwide health concerns, remote work has never been more prevalent.
-As distributed workforces collaborate, hackers utilize a common platform manufacturers and suppliers use for communication, email.
-Due to the reliance of email for sharing documents or communicating with employees, cyber criminals have increased their focus on using phishing as a method to infect devices with malware and steal sensitive information.
-Understanding what phishing is and how to identify phishing emails are a few of the preventative steps that you can use to avoid such attacks.
+Worldwide health concerns have made remote work prevalent.
+As distributed workforces collaborate, hackers utilize common platforms manufacturers, and suppliers use for communication, email.
+Due to the reliance on email for sharing documents or communicating with employees, cyber criminals have increased their focus on using phishing to infect devices with malware and steal sensitive information.
+Understanding what phishing is and identifying phishing emails are a few of the preventative steps that you can use to avoid such attacks.

 What is the risk associated with phishing?

-The FBI reported in the 2019 IC3 report that there were 114,702 reported victims of phishing, 25,789 victims of spoofing, and 23,775 of Business Email Compromise (BEC) totaling reported losses of $2,134,864,500.
-We know that only a fraction of these crimes are reported each year, so just the reported losses in 2019 exceeded $2 billion.
+In the 2019 IC3 report, the FBI reported 114,702 reported phishing victims, 25,789 victims of spoofing, and 23,775 of Business Email Compromise (BEC), totaling reported losses of $2,134,864,500.
+We know that only a fraction of these crimes is reported each year, so just the reported losses in 2019 exceeded $2 billion.
 Reported losses continue to increase each year.

 What are the consequences of not safeguarding data and communications with customers and suppliers?